ssddanbrown/webby/README.md

 A windows-focused tiny static web server app written in go.
 It features HTML file live-reload functionality built in which will also dynamically reload linked CSS files.

-Webby sits in the windows taskbar.
+On windows, Webby sits in the windows taskbar.
 When clicked the management interface will open via a browser.
 You can exit webby by right-clicking this icon.

 My experience of writing in Go is limited so there's likely to be some inefficiencies & bugs.